shpweb/terraform_aws/12-Exercise-2/README.md

 ## Exercise-2:
-### Create a solution with below resources -
+### Create below resources which are part of a web application architecture -
-1. ELB
+1. Private VPC / Subnet
-2. Autoscaling Group
+2. IAM
-3. Launch Template
+3. ECR
-4. Scaling Policy
+4. ELB
-5. DynamoDB
+5. Autoscaling with Launch Template
-6.
+6. DynamoDB